SimCS: Simulation for Domain Incremental Online Continual Segmentation: Introduction

 Supervised learning has been the go-to solution for many computer vision problems~\cite{he2016deep,ren2015faster}.
 The large scale of available labeled data has been the key factor for its success~\cite{clip}.
 However, in many settings the training data is not available all at once but generated sequentially over time.
 Moreover, the distribution of the training data may vary gradually over time~\cite{cloc,lin2021clear}, \eg, images taken in winter with rain and snow versus images with clear skies taken in the summer.
 Naively applying supervised learning in such a setting suffers from \emph{catastrophic forgetting}~\cite{ewc}, \ie, training a model on new data of a different distribution worsens its performance on old data.
 Continual learning (CL) attempts to address these issues by designing algorithms that operate on continuous data streams and efficiently adapt to new data while retaining previous knowledge.
 However, in the existing CL literature~\cite{li2017learning, agem}, methods are usually evaluated only on restricted problems such as image classification with carefully crafted data streams that assume non-overlapping tasks, \eg, the class-incremental setting where each task corresponds to a fixed set of classes.

-In this work, we define a more realistic setup inspired by real-world applications.
-We study the problem of \textbf{O}nline \textbf{D}omain-\textbf{I}ncremental \textbf{C}ontinual Learning for Semantic \textbf{S}egmentation (ODICS).
-This is an essential problem for many applications where the perception system needs to be updated over time.
-In this setting, the model is trained with a \emph{limited computation and memory budget} at each time step on data sampled from a varying distribution.
+This work studies a more realistic problem of \textbf{O}nline \textbf{D}omain-\textbf{I}ncremental \textbf{C}ontinual Learning for Semantic \textbf{S}egmentation (ODICS).
+ODICS is essential for many applications where the perception system needs to be updated over time.
+In this setting, the model is trained with a \emph{limited computation and memory budget} at each time step on data sampled from a varying distribution~\cite{ghunaim2023real}.
 The variation comes from domain shifts, \eg, data coming from a different environment; the model has \emph{no information about the domain boundaries}.
-This setup mimics the practical scenario where labeled data from new scenes (weather conditions, cities, \etc) arrive over time, \eg, when developing a segmentation system for autonomous driving.
+This setup mimics the practical scenario where labeled data from new scenes (weather conditions, cities, \etc) are generated continually over time, \eg, when developing a segmentation system for autonomous driving, last-mile delivery, or other robotics applications.
+The goal is to continually train the model (on the data center) with limited budget to enable frequent updates (\eg, once a day for self-driving cars) of deployed models.

 Despite the importance of this problem, it has received little attention in recent years.
 The few prior arts~\cite{douillard2021plop,maracani2021recall} for continual semantic segmentation study the problem under two unrealistic assumptions.
-First, it is assumed that the deployed model is aware of the \emph{domain boundaries}~\cite{dil}, \ie the domain change, in both training and testing.
-While this assumption simplifies the problem, domain boundaries are often not available in real applications as the transition between different domains is usually smooth or unknown.
+First, it is assumed that the deployed model is aware of the \emph{domain boundaries}~\cite{dil}, \ie, the domain change, during both training and testing.
+While this simplifies the problem, domain boundaries are often not available in real-world applications as the transition between different domains is usually smooth or unknown.
 Second, the model is permitted to make any number of training iterations over current domain data, \ie, learning with {unlimited computational budget}~\cite{douillard2021plop,dil,maracani2021recall}.
-This means that the model can pause the stream from revealing the data from the new domain during training, while in realistic setups, streams continuously and uninterruptedly reveal new data and remain agnostic to the training status of the model~\cite{cloc}.
+This means that the model can pause the stream from revealing new data during training, while in realistic setups, streams continuously and uninterruptedly reveal new data and remain agnostic to the training status of the model~\cite{cloc,alfarra2023revisiting}.